Puru (artist)

 Puru was reputed to be as talented as the famous southern artist Zhang Daqian (Chang Ta-ch'ien).
 Together, they became known as "P'u of the North and Chang of the South."

-Puru fled to Taiwan after the Chinese Communist Party came to power, and was appointed by Chiang Kai-shek as a Manchu representative at the Constitutional National Assembly.
+Puru fled to Taiwan after the Chinese Communist Party came to power, and was appointed by Chiang Kai-shek as a Manchu representative at the National Constituent Assembly.
 In Taiwan, he made a living selling paintings and calligraphy, teaching as a professor of fine arts at the National Taiwan Normal University, and eventually dying in Taipei.